Rogi Wieg

-Robert Gabor Charles "Rogi" Wieg (also spelled Vig; 21 August 1962 – 15 July 2015) was a Dutch poet, novelist and musician.
+Robert Gabor Charles "Rogi" Wieg (also spelled Vig; 21 August 1962 – 15 July 2015) was a Dutch poet, novelist, and musician.

-Biography
+Early life and education

 Robert Gabor Charles Wieg was born on 21 August 1962 in Delft in the Netherlands.
 His parents had fled from Hungary in 1956 and had settled in the Netherlands a year later.

+Wieg was trained in classical music during his youth, but at the age of sixteen, he started to favour blues music and Dutch chanson.